Singapore Airlines clings to luxury as budget carriers thrive

-It was a tongue-in-cheek jab, but one that struck at a painful truth for Singapore Airlines (SIAL.SI).
+It was a tongue-in-cheek jab, but one that struck at a painful truth for Singapore Airlines.
 The company has stuck to its luxury image even as low-cost carriers picked off passengers in a weak global economy, and profits have suffered.

 While AirAsia pecks away at the low end, Dubai's flagship carrier Emirates is challenging Singapore for the title of top luxury carrier.
 Emirates does not have publicly traded shares, but its operating margins over the past six years have outpaced Singapore's, 8.6 percent to 6.5 percent.